 Contact a local Bethel or your local Masonic Lodge to find the perfect Bethel for you.
-The Bethel will give you a petition to fill out with your parents.
-The completed petition will be read at the next Bethel meeting and a committee will arrange a meeting with you and your parents where you can ask any questions you may have.
+The Bethel will give you an application to fill out with your parents.
+The completed application will be read at the next Bethel meeting and a committee will arrange a meeting with you and your parents where you can ask any questions you may have.
 Then the Bethel will vote to make you a member and schedule your initiation.

 What is the "initiation" like?

 The initiation is a beautiful ceremony where you will learn more about Job’s Daughters and its origins.
 All members go through the same ceremony and often remember it as a fond memory of their time in Job’s Daughters.
 There will be nothing to frighten or embarrass you.
 We do not haze our members.
 Parents, guardians, and family members are welcome at your initiation and all other meetings.

 Where does the name "Job's Daughters" come from?

 Our group takes its name from the Book of Job, in the Bible, with particular reference to the 42nd chapter 15th verse: “And in all the land were no women found so fair as the Daughters of Job; and their Father gave them inheritance among their brethren.”
 So why is that particular verse important?
 Back in the olden biblical times, women were not allowed to have very many rights- they couldn’t own land or inherit (basically they couldn’t be self-sufficient) but Job, in his wisdom, realized his daughters were very special.
 They were fair, kind and good, not only in looks but most importantly- in character.
 From this, he gave them inheritance (his vast estates, lands, and wealth) shared equally among their brothers.
 This allowed the daughters of Job to be independent, confident women that could hold their own in society- which is something that all women, of any day and age, should strive for, especially in today’s society.

 Who are the adults who supervise the Daughters?
 Are they trained to do so?